 - Fennel = flattery

-- Notably, rue is also a powerful poison and abortifacient, which might be the way Ophelia "wears it differently."
+- Rue = regret, female adultery.
+Notably, rue is also a powerful poison and abortifacient, which might be the way Ophelia wears it "with a difference."

 - Daisy = innocence